Future of the Cloud: 10 Trends Shaping 2025 and Beyond

 9. Cost Transparency and Governance

 As cloud environments become more complex, ensuring cost transparency and governance will be a priority.
-In 2024, businesses will invest in Cloud Optimization and/or cost management tools and processes to monitor and control cloud spending effectively.
+In 2025, businesses will continue to invest in cloud optimization and/or cost management tools and processes to monitor and control cloud spending effectively.
 This includes implementing policies, managing resource allocation, and utilizing cost analytics to make informed decisions about resource utilization.

-As a result, IDC predicts that complexities and IT budget pressures will drive 70% of Global 1000 companies to increase FinOps maturity with granular chargebacks, benchmarking, and multiple-cloud optimization by 2024.
+As a result, IDC predicts that complexities and IT budget pressures will drive 70% of Global 1000 companies to increase FinOps maturity with granular chargebacks, benchmarking, and multiple-cloud optimization.